wongjiahau/OS-Assignment-2017/part-c-real-time-os/Real-time-system.md

 ## 3. Reduce the speed as soon as it approaches the arrival station.
 ### Functionality
-1. There is a radio signal sensor the detect the range of the arrival station.
+1. There is a radio signal sensor that detects the range of the arrival station.
 2. The speed of the MRT train will reduce when it is approaching the arrival station.
 ### Type
 Hard.
 Because the deadline must be met, else the consequences will be severe.